-While some are unremarkable and unusable in constructed play, others compensate for their blandness with raw power, and when done well, can be just as exciting as other cards.
+While some are unremarkable and unusable in constructed play, others compensate with raw power, and when done well, can be just as exciting as other cards.
 But for now, vote for your favorite simpleton and I'll see you at our next MTG countdown!

 © 2020 Jeremy Gill